JesseKoldewijn/Jereko/README.md

   </a>
 </p>

 > Blazingly fast App Router based Next.js application used as my personal (portfolio) website.
+Some of the features in this project are experimental/future features within Next.js or React.js and might not work on all devices or browsers.

 ## Install